ir-engine/developer-docs/docs/manual/03_modules/01_engine/06_actionsEventSourcing.md

 - Handle **out-of-order actions** correctly to prevent state desynchronization.

 :::hint{type="info"}
-For a deeper understanding of how actions integrate with state management, visit the [State Management documentation](https://docs.ir.world/developers/state-management).
+For a deeper understanding of how actions integrate with state management, visit the [state management documentation](https://docs.ir.world/developers/state-management).
 :::

 ##